 The first HUC Charter was endorsed by members at the HUC Summit in Kathmandu in October 2015.
-The second HUC Charter will be endorsed by the General Assembly at the HUC Summit in Kathmandu in April 2025.
+The second HUC Charter was endorsed by the General Assembly through GA Emergency Voting April 2025.
 It serves as the binding document that articulates the Vision, Mission, Core Values, Objectives, and Functions of the Consortium.
 The Charter is to be signed by the Head of the Institution upon approval of the General Assembly to formalize the membership of the respective institution.
 By applying for HUC individual membership, researchers, scholars, practitioners, and members of the public abide by the HUC Charter.